 The Ubud Palace is an old building complex in Bali with some fantastic carvings and courtyards.

-This is an important historical landmark and it’s also very accessible, with some great spots for taking ‘Bali-esque’ cultural photos.
+Also known as Puri Saren Agung, this is an important historical landmark for the Balinese and it’s also very accessible, with some great spots for taking ‘Bali-esque’ cultural photos.

 Where To Stay